Thoughts from Montessori Parents about the Elementary Program

 Our children are thriving at MCDS.
 They are both challenged with new concepts and confident in their individual abilities to master many skills and subjects.
 Just as important as their academic growth, they learn values of respect for all people in a supportive community.
 Teachers, students, staff, and parents are all part of the Montessori family.

-~ One child in both Upper and Primary Elementary Class, in their second and fourth years
+~ One child in both Upper and Lower Elementary Class, in their second and fourth years

 One reason my family has chosen MCDS, as opposed to public school, is the small class size and individual attention given to each student.
 I feel the faculty embraces the whole child, both strengths and weaknesses, and works to help the student become successful both academically and socially.

-~ Son in first year in the Primary Elementary Class
+~ Son in first year in the Lower Elementary Class